Chinese President Xi voices support for Iran amid Western pressure - ExBulletin

 Chinese President Xi voices support for Iran amid Western pressure

-Chinese leader Xi Jinping voiced support for Iran during a visit by its president on Tuesday as Tehran tries to expand ties with Beijing and Moscow to offset Western sanctions on its nuclear development.

 The official Chinese account of Xi’s meeting with Ebrahim Raisi gave no indication whether they discussed Russia’s attack on Ukraine.
-Tehran has supplied military drones to the government of Russian President Vladimir Putin, but claims they were delivered before the war started.
+Tehran supplied military drones to Russia But President Vladimir Putin’s government says they were delivered before the war started.

-Xi has expressed support for Raisi’s government in language Beijing uses to criticize Washington’s dominance in global affairs.
-China and Iran present themselves, alongside Moscow, as counterweights to American power.

-“China supports Iran in safeguarding national sovereignty” and “resisting unilateralism and intimidation,” Xi said in a statement carried by Chinese state television on its website.

 China is one of the biggest buyers of Iranian oil and a source of investment.

-US State Department spokesman Ned Price urged China to influence Iran and reduce potential threats in the region, saying “it would be in both of our interests”.

-“The PRC has a role to play in sending a very clear signal to Iran that its destabilizing activities – its tightrope approach – will not be rewarded, that it will not be tolerated. the international community is ready to sit idly by and watch,” Price told reporters in Washington on Tuesday, referring to China by its official name, the People’s Republic of China.

-Xi said Beijing “opposes interference by external forces in Iran’s internal affairs and undermining Iran’s security and stability”, according to the government statement.
-He said Xi promised to “work together on issues involving everyone’s core interests”, but gave no details.
+Xi said Beijing opposes external forces that interfere in Iran’s internal affairs and undermine Iran’s security and stability, according to the government statement.
+He said Xi promised to work together on issues involving everyone’s core interests, but gave no details.

-Raisi’s government did not immediately release details of the meeting, but the president called the two governments “friends in difficult situations” in a commentary published Monday by the ruling Communist Party newspaper, the People’s Daily. .

-A Chinese Foreign Ministry spokesperson, asked if Beijing fears a rapprochement with Iran could complicate US-China relations, said their “friendly relations” help “promote peace and stability in the Middle East”.
+A Chinese Foreign Ministry spokesperson, asked if Beijing fears a rapprochement with Iran will complicate US-China relations, said their friendly relations help promote peace and stability in the Middle East.

-“Our relations do not target any third party,” spokesman Wang Wenbin said.

 AP diplomacy writer Matt Lee in Washington, DC, contributed.